DiegoMunozPerez/Team-4-Week-4/README.md

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?

+Because the K-Map can wrap around like a cylender, only one variable changes as it moves over one colum/row.

 ### Why are the names Sum of Products and Products of Sums?

+Becuase SOP we take thhe sum of the outputs and multiply them, POS we multiply the outputs and add them.

 ### Open the test.v file – how are we able to check that the signals match using XOR?

+When runnig simulation the singnals match because it is a XOR, so in a succesfull run if no errors occur then the signal match.